decidables/decidables/sites/detectable/src/marginals.md

 ## False Omission Rate

-The marginal for trials were we responded :key['absent'] is the :term[false omission rate].
-The :key[false omission rate] (:key[FOR]) tells us how accurate we were on the trials where we responded :key['absent'].
+The marginal for trials were we responded :key['absent'] is the :term[false omission rate] (:term[FOR]).
+The :key[false omission rate] tells us how accurate we were on the trials where we responded :key['absent'].

 <sdt-equation-mcr2fomr></sdt-equation-mcr2fomr>